UNBCTF/writeups/Challenges/2023/cybersci2023/hardware-challenge/hardware-challenge.md

 ![Ghidra AVR Languages](./images/GhidraAVRLanguages.jpg)

-The memory mapping was very messed up, and Ghidra created lots of weird memory segments.
-This is due to the fact that AVR uses a Harvard architecture, meaning that **the program code and memory are stored in separate physical locations, and have completely different addresses**.
-This is a nightmare for all pwn people, but it simplifies reversing for us, as we know the code in the flash is the only code that can be ran.

 ![Block Diagram](./images/TinyAVRBlockDiagram.jpg)

 The SRAM and EEPROM dumps were added into the analysis of the flash in Ghidra via `File > Import File`.
 Using `Options...`, we could specify the address of the imported file, and input the real addresses of the dumps: